 Practically TDS is used for instance to check the quality of cooling water.
-There are limits set by the user of cooling water systems.
+There are limits set by the user of a cooling water system.
 If the TDS reaches a certain value, blow down has to be done.

-Users try to keep the TDS as low as possible to avoid any kind of scaling or fouling in the system.
+Therefore users try to keep the TDS as low as possible, in order to avoid any kind of scaling or fouling in their system.